eyesofdaveed/eyesofdaveed/README.md

 - 👋 Hi, I’m @eyesofdaveed
-- 👀 My main work interest is in front-end development and data analysis
+- 👀 My main work interest is in full scale web development and data analysis
-- 🌱 I’m currently learning MERN stack development
+- 🌱 I’m currenly enthusiastic about MERN stack
 - 💞️ I’m looking to collaborate on web and cross-platform mobile applications
 - 📫 You can reach me by dropping an email at davdauit@gmail.com